Gregorio Honasan: Information and Communications Technology Secretary

-2022 Senate bid
+Senate comeback attempts

-On October 8, 2021, Honasan filed his Certificate of Candidacy to run once again for senator in 2022, effectively ending his time as Secretary of Information and Communications Technology.
+On October 8, 2021, Honasan filed his certificate of candidacy to run for senator in 2022, effectively ending his time as Secretary of Information and Communications Technology.
 His candidacy was endorsed by President Rodrigo Duterte, making him part of the PDP–Laban senatorial slate, although he was an independent.
-He was also named to the senatorial slate of tickets led by presidential aspirants Panfilo Lacson and Bongbong Marcos (under UniTeam Alliance), respectively.
+He was also named to the senatorial slate of tickets led by presidential aspirants Panfilo Lacson and Bongbong Marcos (under UniTeam), respectively.
 However, he lost his bid with 10,668,886 votes, ranking 18th out of the 12 seats up for election.
 He conceded from the race on May 11, 2022.

+On October 7, 2024, Honasan filed his certificate of candidacy to run for senator in 2025, this time under Reform PH Party.
+However, he lost once again, placing 28th.

+Electoral history

+Post-political life

+In April 2024, lawyer and film producer Ferdinand Topacio announced plans for a biographical film about Honasan titled Gringo: The Greg Honasan Story to be directed by Lester Dimaranan, with Senator Robin Padilla later cast as Honasan; Padilla had previously portrayed him in the 1994 action film Col. Billy Bibit, RAM.

+On June 10, 2024, Honasan and other colleagues in Magdalo and the RAM established the Reform PH party in San Juan, Metro Manila.